jaszhix/nv-fan-tweak/README.md

 # nv-fan-tweak

 This is a simple Node script that is intended to run in the background and control the fan speed based on a curve.
 The fan curve and interval is configured by editing config.json.
+Each index in the `fanCurves` array corresponds to the GPU index `nvidia-smi` queries.

 # Usage